 The distinguished features AlphaStar CS Program can be summarized as follows:

-AlphaStar CS Program has two types of courses: (1) regular courses and (2) booster courses.
-The following table summarizes the difference between the two types of courses.
+AlphaStar CS Program has three types of courses: (1) fundamental, (2) booster, and (3) practice test.
+The following table summarizes the difference between these types.

-A regular live course can be offered in different places at different times.
+A fundamental live course can be offered in different paces at different times.
 Here’s the comparison of the same course offering options:

 Note that summer courses require a little bit less time than the year-round ones since students do the practice in class with guidance and they are more focused.
 On the other hand, students need more time to digest the instruction in year-round courses due to their school work or other distractions.